 If you find the dogs get on well from the very beginning, you may not need to follow these steps so closely.
-Just ensure they don’t begin to show aggression towards each other.
+Just make sure they don’t begin to show aggression towards each other.
 And if they do, separate them, and try again later.

 Dogs meeting in the home